goodmami/pe/docs/specification.md

 itself is just a wrapper around a given expression that provides some additional behavior.
 The rule thus succeeds when the given expression succeeds, emitting the given expressions value and consuming its input.
-If an action is defined, the value type of the rule is *monadic* and it emits the result of applying the action with any emitted or bound values.
-If no action is defined, the value type of the Rule is the resolved value type of the given expression.
+If an action is defined, the adicity of the rule is *monadic* and it emits the result of applying the action with any emitted or bound values.
+If no action is defined, the adicity of the Rule is the resolved adicity of the given expression.
 After the rule completes, any bound values are cleared, regardless of whether an action was defined.

 Note that, while Rules may only be defined in the PEG notation with a name in the grammar, anonymized rules may appear inside of